Simplypri/Retail_Sales_Data_Visualization/README.md

-Results and Insights

-Retail Sales Data Visualization – Superstore Dataset
+Results and Insights of Retail Sales Data Visualization – Superstore Dataset

 This section summarizes the analytical findings derived from descriptive, visual, and interactive analytics applied to the U.S. Superstore retail dataset.
 The results are organized by analytical objectives, highlighting key insights, business implications, and improvement plans supported by data visualizations.

-Objective 1: Descriptive & Visual Analysis of Retail Performance Exploratory Data Analysis (EDA)
+Objective 1: Descriptive & Visual Analysis of Retail Performance Exploratory Data Analysis (EDA):
 Initial exploration involved reviewing dataset structure, summary statistics, and data quality checks.
 No major missing values or type inconsistencies were identified.
 Histograms of numerical variables revealed strong right skewness in Sales and Profit, while categorical distributions highlighted dominant segments, shipping modes, and product categories.

-Key Findings
+Key Findings:
 Correlation Analysis:
 A correlation heatmap revealed a strong positive relationship between Sales and Profit, while other numerical variables showed weaker or negligible correlations.